vsf-tv/rist-pfd/README.md

 # VSF TR-06-03 Payload Format Descriptor Registration

-This is a registration repository for the Payload Format Descriptor field in the
-VSF TR-06-3 Specification.
+This is a registration repository for the Payload Format Descriptor field in the VSF TR-06-3 Specification.
+The latest version of the Specification can be downloaded from the [VSF Web Site](https://www.vsf.tv/).

 ## How to add new entries to the table